-Geysir: Explore Iceland’s Geysir geothermal region, filled with hot springs thanks to the area’s alignment with the tectonic plates that shift below the earth’s crust.
-Then make time for its namesake, Geysir, one of the most powerful blowholes in Europe.
+Geysir: Explore Iceland’s Geysir geothermal region, filled with hot springs thanks to the area’s alignment with the tectonic plates.
+Keep an eye out for Geysir's active neighbour Strokkur, which erupts every 6-10 minutes.

-Kerið: Go to Kerið, a beautiful blue lake set in the caldera of a volcano that erupted roughly 3000 years ago.
+Kerið: This beautiful blue lake is set in the caldera of a volcano that erupted roughly 3,000 years ago.

-Silfra: Dive or snorkel between two tectonic plates, in glacial water so clear that underwater visibility stretches to 100m!
+Silfra: Dive or snorkel between two tectonic plates, in glacial water so clear that underwater visibility stretches to 100 metres (328 feet)!

 What are some highlights in Iceland’s highlands?

 Langjökull glacier: On the highland passes, and into the Kaldidalur valley, you’ll come across the Langjökull glacier.
-If you’re feeling game, there are ice caves and man-made ice tunnels within the glacier that you can explore.
+With a small group, go on a guided excursion inside ice caves or man-made ice tunnels to experience the glacier in a different way.

-Þjórsárdalur valley: Adventure into ‘no man’s land’, and explore the ethereal lava fields of the Þjórsárdalur valley.
+Þjórsárdalur valley: Adventure yourself into "no man’s land" and explore the ethereal lava fields of the Þjórsárdalur valley.
 Once prosperous farmland, the mighty Hekla volcano saw the landscape dramatically reformed in 1104.

 Landmannalaugar: You may have seen the most active hot spring, but have you bathed in one?
 In the Landmannalaugar area, you can do just that – try the nature baths and hot pools for a perfect panacea after a day of hitting the hiking trails.

-Hekla: If you want to see the source of all the volcanic activity that has shaped so much of Iceland’s landscape, go to Hekla, where in days gone by, it was thought to be the gateway to hell.
+Hekla: Want to see the source of all the volcanic activity that has shaped so much of Iceland’s landscape?
+Go to Hekla, where in days gone by, it was thought to be the gateway to hell.

-Reykholt: Culture vultures will also be keen pop a day trip to Reykholt on the itinerary, as this place was once the home of the 13th century saga writer, Snorri Sturluson.
+Reykholt: Culture vultures will also be keen for a day trip to Reykholt.
+This was once the home of the 13th-century saga writer, Snorri Sturluson.

-If you’ve come for the ice and fire in Iceland, the south is where you’ll find it.
+If you’ve come for the ice and fire, the south coast of Iceland is where you’ll find it.
 Icebergs languidly float off the coast, only to find their polished and glittering remains on volcanic black-sand beaches.

-A private tour in the south incorporates the Golden Circle too, allowing you do experience treks across glaciers, diving between tectonic plates, bird watching off a coastline made up of dizzying cliffs, and staying in charming villages that carve their living out of the sea.
+A private tour in the south incorporates the Golden Circle too.
+It'll also allow you a host of experiences, from trekking across glaciers to diving between tectonic plates, and bird watching off a coastline made up of dizzying cliffs.

-Seljalandsfoss and Skógafoss: See these legendary waterfalls, with Seljalandsfoss dropping 65m (and offers you the chance to glimpse behind the waterfall) and the mighty Skógafoss, with a width of 25m.
+Seljalandsfoss and Skógafoss: See these legendary waterfalls!
+The mighty Skógafoss, with a width of 25 metres (82 feet), and Seljalandsfoss, which offers you the chance to glimpse behind the waterfall.

 Vik: Visit the seaside village of Vik, where you can duck into small restaurants and local taverns for a slice of real Icelandic life.
 This is a great spot to look out for cute puffins too!

-Reynisfjara beach: Right next to Vik you’ll find Reynisfjara beach, whose volcanic black sands frame huge basalt columns that will remind you of the Giant’s Causeway in Northern Ireland.
+Reynisfjara beach: Right next to Vik you’ll find Reynisfjara beach, whose volcanic black sands frame huge basalt columns.

-Vatnajökull National Park: Glacier hike from Skaftafell, sail the still waters of Jökulsárlón and see giant icebergs, and marvel at the highest peak in Iceland: Hvannadalshnúkur.
+Vatnajökull National Park: Take a glacier hike from Skaftafell or sail the still waters of Jökulsárlón to see giant icebergs.
+All while marvelling at the highest peak in Iceland: Hvannadalshnúkur.

 5. Experience Iceland’s northern lights

-Iceland is one of the premier places in the world to search out the northern lights.
+Iceland is one of the premier places in the world to hunt for the northern lights.
 If this is a bucket list item you’ve yet to cross off, you could have just found the way to do it.

 Private tours geared towards seeing the northern lights will take you to more remote areas where there is no light pollution, so you can see the full might of the aurora borealis.